Convergence of a time discrete scheme for a chemotaxis-consumption model: Introduction

 \section{Introduction}

 Chemotaxis is the movement of cells in response to the concentration gradient of a chemical signal.
-This is a phenomenon that plays an important role in many biological events of very practical interest.
-One of the first models for chemotaxis is attributed to two works of Keller and Segel in 1970 and 1971 \cite{keller1970initiation} \cite{keller1971model} which are also regarded as a development of the work of Patlak \cite{patlak1953random}.
-Since then, many researchers have been studying this model and related ones which were derived from the Keller-Segel model with the objective of obtaining models for different situations involving chemotaxis as well as to make them more biologically precise.
+This is a phenomenon that plays an important role in many biological events of practical interest.
+One of the first models for chemotaxis is attributed to two works of Keller and Segel in 1970 and 1971 \cite{keller1970initiation,keller1971model}, which are also regarded as a development of the work of Patlak \cite{patlak1953random}.
+Since then, many researchers have been studying this and other related models, which were derived from the Keller-Segel model with the objective of describing different situations involving chemotaxis as well as to obtain models that are more biologically precise.
 This effort lead to a series of important theoretical developments on chemotaxis models \cite{bellomo2015toward}.

 In the present work we focus on a chemotaxis-consumption model.
 Let $\Omega$ be a bounded domain of $\mathbb{R}^3$ and let $\Gamma$ be its boundary.
+The assumptions on $\Omega$ depend on definitions that have not been introduced yet and therefore will be clarified later, in Remark \ref{remark_hypotheses_domain}.
 Let $u=u(t,x)$ and $v=v(t,x)$ be the density of cell population and the concentration of chemical substance, respectively, defined on $x \in \Omega$ and $t > 0$.
 This model is governed by the initial-boundary PDE problem

 where $\nabla \cdot (u \nabla v)$ is the chemotaxis term and $u^s$ is the consumption rate, with $s \geq 1$. $\partial_\eta u$ denotes the normal derivative of $u$ on the boundary.
 The functions $u^0$ and $v^0$ are initial conditions satisfying $u^0 \geq 0$ and $v^0 \geq 0$ a.e. in $\Omega$.
 The biologically meaningful solutions of \eqref{problema_P} are expected to satisfy